 - In a separate pan, gently fry your eggs sunny side up.
 It’s really important you get runny yolks!

-- Once the eggs are ready, serve them on top of the rice and season with extra black pepper, soy and fresh red chillies (optional if you don’t like it too spicy!)
+- Once the eggs are ready, serve them on top of the rice and season with extra black pepper, soy and fresh red chillies (optional)